omarhmitoch/omarhmitoch/README.md

 - 👋 Hi, I’m Omar
 - 👀 I am interested in Web Development
 - 📫 reach me in : omar.hmitouch@edu.uca.ma
+- Personal portfolio website in progress.
+Meanwhile, you can check the live version of the github projects on Netlify (included in each github repo description).